donnerainier/odin-recipes-2/README.md

 # odin-recipes-2
-Re-run of the Odin Project
+Re-run of the Odin Project Recipes assignment

+Practice HTML chops and basics to create a simple HTML recipes website